-- Relations with the same handle value share the same scope. - Typically, we see this with intersective modifiers (adverbs, adjectives, PPs) which share their handles with their modifies.
+- Relations with the same handle value share the same scope. - Typically, we see this with non-scopal modifiers (adverbs, adjectives, PPs) which share their handles with their modifiees.

 Composition: Overview

 - RELS and HCONS (and ICONS) on mother nodes

 - HOOK, LKEYS

 - ARGn <> indices

 - ARGn <> handles

 - LBL <> LBL

 - Building qeqs